-Judd calls his original winery the “Shed-Teau” the antithesis of a Bordeaux Chateau!
-Small wineries such as this are often marked by a fancier smoother sounding word “garagist” but the Shed-Teau amply describes this tiny bonded winery.
+Judd described his original winery to us as the “Shed-Teau” the antithesis of a Bordeaux Chateau if you will.
+Small wineries such as this are often marked by a fancier smoother sounding word “garagist” but the Shed-Teau amply described his tiny bonded winery.
 For $600 he built what presumably was one of Napa’s smallest commercial wineries at the time – in his backyard.
 The small shed like structure stood on a footprint of merely 120 square feet.
 He compares the start of Humanitas to how the founders of Hewlett-Packard got their start – in the garage.

-As of the time of this review, his grapes are sourced from high quality vineyards typically on California’s Central Coast, Sonoma County and from a premium vineyard in the Coombsville region of Napa.
-Their initial release was in 2000, self titled “IPO” – or Initial Pinot Offering!
-This wine was originally marketed by an email sent out by Judd to 200 of his friends, colleagues and family.
-Imagine his surprise when orders started coming in within hours from people not on this original email list!
+As of the latest update to this review, the grapes for Humanitas Wines are sourced from high quality vineyards typically on California’s Central Coast, Sonoma County and from a premium vineyard in the Coombsville region of Napa.
+Their initial release was in 2000, self titled “IPO” as Judd called it, or Initial Pinot Offering.
+This wine was originally marketed by an email that Judd sent to 200 of his friends, colleagues and family.
+Imagine his surprise when orders started coming in within hours from people not on this original email list.

-Humanitas makes several white wines and many of their wines have been inspired by a specific incident or an individual.
+Humanitas makes several white wines.
+Many of their wines have been inspired by a specific incident or an individual.
 The Sauvignon Blanc, however, was inspired by Judd’s own love of this varietal.
-The 2006 Monterrey county sourced vintage has nice citrus aromas, is crisp, fruit forward with a light smooth finish.
-Their 2006 Chardonnay is a delightful wine that sees no oak.
+The 2006 Monterrey county sourced vintage has nice citrus aromas, is crisp yet shows fruit forward characteristics.
+It finishes soft and smoothly.
+The 2006 Chardonnay is a delightful wine that sees no oak.
 Great up front fruit flavors include pineapple, peach and even seductive hints of banana.
 The 2006 Pinot Noir is sourced from an all hillside vineyard in the Sonoma Coast region.
-This is a medium bodied wine with a great earthiness that comes through on the nose followed by nice flavors of raspberries and cherries on the palate.
-As of press time Judd makes one very hand crafted high end wine sourced from the well-known Caldwell Vineyards in Napa.
+This is a medium bodied wine with noticeable earthiness that shows on the nose followed by pleasing flavors of raspberries and cherries on the palate.
+Humanitas also made a hand crafted premium wine from the well-known Caldwell Vineyards in the Coombsville part of Napa.

 The 2103 ‘George’s Vineyard” Sauvignon Blanc is one of the nicer and more balanced Napa wines from this varietal that we have tried.
 The vineyard is located in Wooden Valley (somewhat to the east of the city of Napa).
 Very well balanced between fruit, weight and acidity.